Liam-W-Smith/Liam-W-Smith.github.io/index.md

 Hey!
 My name is Liam and I'm a sophomore at Middlebury College studying geography and math.
-This website documents all of the work I've done in [GEOG 323: Open Source GIScience](https://gis4dev.github.io/).
+This website documents the work I've done in [GEOG 323: Open Source GIScience](https://gis4dev.github.io/).

 ## GIS Analyses
 1. [Flood Risk and Food Access in Dar Es Salaam](/Dar-Es-Salaam-Vulnerability/report)